Rusty Chambers: Miami Dolphins

 In 1976, new Saints coach Hank Stram cut Chambers after the fourth game of the season.
 The Miami Dolphins immediately claimed him off waivers.
 Under the leadership of Coach Don Shula and Defensive Coordinator Bill Arnsparger, Chambers developed into a defensive leader for the Dolphins.
-During the 1977 season, Chambers earned a spot in the starting unit as the team’s middle linebacker.
+During the 1977 season, Chambers earned a spot in the starting unit as the team's middle linebacker.
 In 1978, Chambers lead the Dolphins with 151 tackles.
 In 1979, he led the Dolphins with 178 tackles.
 Chambers was known for being modest and low-key.
-When asked to comment about leading the team in tackles, Chambers replied, “If I’m the leading tackler, I’m just doing my job.”
+When asked to comment about leading the team in tackles, Chambers replied, "If I'm the leading tackler, I'm just doing my job."

-In his position as middle linebacker, Chambers was responsible for holding the opponent’s running backs to minimum gains.
+In his position as middle linebacker, Chambers was responsible for holding the opponent's running backs to minimum gains.
 He only had 1.5 sacks and just two interceptions during his entire professional career.
 However, his first career interception placed him in the Dolphins record book.
-On December 3, 1978 the Dolphins faced the Washington Redskins at Robert F. Kennedy Memorial Stadium.
-Both teams were 9-5 and both were fighting for a spot in the playoffs.
-In the second quarter, with the Dolphins leading 3-0, the Redskins were driving at the Dolphins 27-yard line.
+On December 3, 1978, the Dolphins faced the Washington Redskins at Robert F. Kennedy Memorial Stadium.
+Both teams were 9–5 and both were fighting for a spot in the playoffs.
+In the second quarter, with the Dolphins leading 3–0, the Redskins were driving at the Dolphins 27-yard line.
 The Redskins quarterback, Joe Theismann, fired a pass to his fullback, John Riggins.
-The ball slipped through Riggins’ hands and into the waiting arms of Chambers.
+The ball slipped through Riggins' hands and into the waiting arms of Chambers.
 Chambers ran the ball 49 yards before being tackled at the Washington 23-yard line.
-At that time, the 49-yard interception was the longest interception return in the history of the Miami Dolphins franchise.
-That play deflated the Redskins and the Dolphins finished the game with a 16-0 shutout victory.
+That play deflated the Redskins and the Dolphins finished the game with a 16–0 shutout victory.

 Death

-Just before midnight on July 1, 1981, Chambers was killed in an automobile accident in Hammond, Louisiana, just five miles from his home.
+Just before midnight on July 1, 1981, Chambers was killed in an automobile accident in Hammond, Louisiana, five miles from his home.
 He was riding with friends Michal Piazza and Robert Hudson when the vehicle skidded off a wet road and flipped, pinning the passengers.
 Chambers and Piazza were killed, and Hudson suffered serious injuries.
-In honor of their fallen teammate, the Dolphins applied a patch with the number 51 on the back of each player’s helmet for the entire 1981 season.
+In honor of their fallen teammate, the Dolphins applied a patch with the number 51 on the back of each player's helmet for the entire 1981 season.
 Chambers wore jersey number 51 throughout his playing career.
 He is survived by his wife, Jackie.